CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

     Also note that your use of ``corr`` as a variable is not recommended, as it is a builtin function in the matlab statistics toolbox.
 Using the same name for builtin functions and for variables may lead to confusion.

+- In assignment 4 (description 9 May 2016), last part (classification with Naive Bayes) I am confused about using  ``glm_t12-average_8cond-tstat.nii`` (averaged data).
+How can I used cross-validation using this data?

+  * Indeed the dataset instructed to use was not compatible with using a cross-validation experiment, which made it difficult if not impossible to do the assignment (sorry for that).
+Please use  ``glm_t12-perrun_8cond-tstat.nii``  (for each participant separately) instead; then run a searchlight with cross-validation for each subject separately.
+To support students with the confusing instructions, the deadline for this assignment has been extended for a week.